saidvandeklundert/saidvandeklundert.github.io/_posts/2015-09-28-basic-bgp-import-filtering-on-junos.md

 * 224.0.0.0/4             1.1.1.2                                 500 I
 </pre>
 <p>
 The only valid prefix is the <b>1.1.0.0/24</b> prefix.
-Let’s insert the <b>reject</b> polprior to the policy already active using the following configuration command:
+Let’s insert the <b>reject</b> policy prior to the policy already active using the following configuration command:
 </p>
 <pre style="font-size:12px">
 insert protocols bgp group peering import reject before ix